Best Heart Rate Monitor Reviews 2013

 Which is Best Heart Rate Monitor Brand – Polar, Garmin or Timex?

 The industry is dominated by the brands Polar, Garmin and Timex.
-I have done extensive heart rate monitor reviews for each and learned each brand’s Pros and Cons.
+I have done extensive reviews for each and learned each brand’s Pros and Cons.

 Polar invented the first heart rate monitor in 1977 and offer the widest-range of products.
 Garmin and Timex are relative newcomers… But they’ve captured a large portion of the market in a short time.